Our Clergy and Staff

 In addition to building and strengthening Temple Emanu-El, Rabbi Kirshner is involved in the community at-large and holds many positions of leadership.

-Rabbi Kirshner is the Past President of the New York Board of Rabbis, and past president of the NJ Board of Rabbis.
+Rabbi Kirshner is the past president of the New York Board of Rabbis and past president of the NJ Board of Rabbis.
 He was selected among 50 rabbis to participate in the inaugural class of the Kellogg School of Rabbinic Management at Northwestern University.
 He is an adjunct faculty member at the Academy for Jewish Religion (AJR) where he teaches rabbinical and cantorial students.
 In 2013, Rabbi Kirshner was appointed to the New Jersey-Israel Commission by Governor Chris Christie and was re-appointed in 2018, by Governor Phil Murphy.
 Rabbi Kirshner holds a seat on the Executive Committee of the JFNA.
-Since 2009, Rabbi Kirshner was appointed to the National Council of the American Israel Public Affairs Committee (AIPAC) and in 2013, he graduated as a Senior Fellow at the Shalom Hartman Institute in Jerusalem, Israel.
+Since 2009, Rabbi Kirshner has served on the National Council of the American Israel Public Affairs Committee (AIPAC) and in 2013, he graduated as a Senior Fellow at the Shalom Hartman Institute in Jerusalem, Israel.

 Rabbi Kirshner is the author of Streams of Shattered Consciousness: A Chronicle of the first 50 days of the Israel-Hamas War.
 It has more than 10,000 copies in circulation and earned mention in the February 2024, NY Times Book Review.